Key Takeaways

 1. Delirium Tremens (DT) Psychosis

-Delirium tremens (DT) psychosis occurs during alcohol withdrawal.
+Delirium tremens (DT) psychosis occurs during alcohol withdrawal and is considered the most severe form of alcohol withdrawal.
+DTs can present as alcohol withdrawal psychosis, which is a medical emergency requiring immediate intervention.
 People will experience delirium within 4 to 7 days after their last drink.

 Symptoms of the condition will include: